-Applications for entry September 2014 can be submitted from 1 November 2013.
+Applications for entry September can be submitted from 1 November of the previous year.
 Decisions on applications are made on a rolling basis throughout the year, so you should apply as early as possible.
 Applicants can expect a decision usually within 4-6 weeks of submitting a complete application.

 Cost of Living

 |The following table gives an indication of the monthly cost of living in Galway as a student.
 These costs are an approximation only as monthly costs will depend on each person’s individual needs.|